 Hope philodendrons are moderate feeders and do not require a lot of fertilizer but inadequate fertilizer can cause the leaves to turn yellow.

-On the other hand, too much fertilizer can cause salt build up in the soil and cause the leaf tips to burn.
+On the other hand, too much plant food can cause salt buildup in the soil and lead to leaf tips burning.
 Feed them from spring to fall with a high nitrogen foliage plant fertilizer to keep the leaves green and healthy.
 In winter, feed them once every 6 weeks (1).

 Although they can shed dead, older leaves on their own, hope philodendrons can benefit once in a while from pruning.
 Pruning can help in giving your hope philodendron plant a bushy appearance.
 Older philodendrons also develop a ‘trunk’ and pruning the lower leaves can give it a tree-like appearance.